Codecademy/docs/content/sql/concepts/operators/operators.md

 ---
-Title: 'Operators'
+Title: "Operators"
-Description: 'Operators are unique keywords used to perform arithmetic, comparison, and logical operations.'
+Description: "Operators are unique keywords used to perform arithmetic, comparison, and logical operations."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Operators'
+  - "Operators"
-  - 'Arithmetic'
+  - "Arithmetic"
-  - 'Logical'
+  - "Logical"
-  - 'Comparison'
+  - "Comparison"
-  - 'SQLite'
+  - "SQLite"
-  - 'MySQL'
+  - "MySQL"
-  - 'PostgreSQL'
+  - "PostgreSQL"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/analyze-data-with-sql'
+  - "paths/analyze-data-with-sql"
 ---

 **Operators** are unique keywords used to perform arithmetic, comparison, and logical operations.
 They are commonly used in the [`WHERE`](https://www.codecademy.com/resources/docs/sql/commands/where) clause of an expression.